 Please note: Snorkel gear is provided during time on boats.
 If you want to snorkel outside of the scheduled times in the itinerary, you can bring your own gear to snorkel off the beach.
 For children, an “easy snorkel” may be a good idea to bring.

-Wetsuits are available for rent if needed.
-Also, if you are traveling with young children keep we would recommend to bring a wetsuit.
+Wetsuits are available for rent if needed. $10 per day, in cash.
+Also, if you are traveling with young children keep we would recommend bringing a wetsuit that fits them well.

 Books and/or magazines

 Light day bag or pack (small backpack would be ideal)

 Personal snacks that you may need or crave (such as granola bars or power bars).